apache/beam/sdks/go/pkg/beam/runners/prism/internal/README.md

 split requests, and persisting data and other results after the bundle completes.

 The FnAPI server side worker will have several goroutines to handle requests and responses from the SDK worker.
-FnAPI services are typically bi directional streaming RPCs.
+FnAPI services are typically bi-directional streaming RPCs.
 There will be one goroutine handling requests being sent to the SDK, and another for responses from the SDK.
 So there will be a pair of goroutines for each of the Control, Data, and State streams, and a single one for Logging.

-The ElementManager returns a channel to the Job Executor in order to relay those bundles, and starts two goroutines in order to populate that channel with bundles.
+The `ElementManager` returns a channel to the Job Executor in order to relay those bundles, and starts two goroutines in order to populate that channel with bundles.
 One goroutine is tasked with evaluating and refreshing the watermark whenever a stage persists a bundle.
 This goroutine sends bundles on the channel when appropriate.
 This goroutine waits on